wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 4. Find dates and times when you're in a quiet private indoor place where no one else (co-workers) are near.

+   Select a date when your mental and physical are in peak Biorythm

+4. Open a <strong>Chrome browser</strong>.
 4. Use your Linux Foundation credentials to create an account at

    <a target="_blank" href="https://www.examslocal.com/">examslocal.com</a>.

+1. Select the date, your time zone.
+The website is incredibly slow.
+1. Click the date again in orange.
+Click the time range.

 1. <a target="_blank" href="https://chrome.google.com/webstore/detail/innovative-exams-screensh/dkbjhjljfaagngbdhomnlcheiiangfle/related">Install the Chrome extension</a> used to take exams, verified during exam scheduling.

+   Click the green "I agree", then "Confirm Reservation".

 1. Pick a date when your Biorythms are positive on Intellectual and Physical, not hitting bottom or crossing from positive to negative: